-Leica X Typ 113 versus Panasonic LX100
+Leica X Typ 113 vs Panasonic LX100

 The Leica X (Typ 113) and the Panasonic Lumix DMC-LX100 are two digital cameras that were officially introduced in September 2014.
 Both the X Typ 113 and the LX100 are fixed lens compact cameras that are based on an APS-C (X Typ 113) and a Four Thirds (LX100) sensor.
-The Leica has a resolution of 16.1 megapixel, whereas the Panasonic provides 12.7 MP.
+The Leica has a resolution of 16.1 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (22 percent) than the Leica X Typ 113.
 Moreover, the LX100 is markedly lighter (19 percent) than the X Typ 113.
 In this context, it is worth noting that neither the X Typ 113 nor the LX100 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|1.||Leica X Typ 113||133 mm||73 mm||78 mm||486 g||350||no||2014||2,295||latest||check|
+|1.||Leica X Typ 113||133 mm||73 mm||78 mm||486 g||350||n||Sep 2014||2,295||ebay.com|

 |3.||Canon G1 X Mark II||116 mm||74 mm||66 mm||553 g||240||n||Feb 2014||799||ebay.com|

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The LX100 was launched at a markedly lower price (by 61 percent) than the X Typ 113, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.